swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

 ## Introduction

-Today, it is not possible to declare an associated type that does not require its _type witnesses_ to be `Copyable` or `Escapable`.
-For example, consider the `Element` associated type of `Queue` below:
+An associated type defines a generic type in a protocol.
+You use them to help define the protocol's requirements.
+This Queue has two associated types, Element and Allocator:
 ```swift
 /// Queue has no reason to require Element to be Copyable.
 protocol Queue<Element>: ~Copyable {